 Elisabeth of Austria was the wife of Emperor Franz Joseph I, which made her Empress of Austria and Queen of Hungary.
 She wasn’t a fan of the rigid rules and regulations that came with royal life, so she escaped her responsibilities by travelling solo.
 Legend!

-Her life story is fascinating and is best discovered at the Sisi Museum in Hofburg Palace.
+Her life story is fascinating and is best discovered with this Sisi Walking Tour which includes entry to the Sisi Museum in Hofburg Palace.

 Vienna was home to the Eurovision song contest back in 2015, and to celebrate the city being a place of openness, tolerance and diversity, hundreds of pedestrian walking lights were swapped out to represent gay and lesbian couples.
 See if you can spot some while you’re wandering around the city!